glycerine/rpcx-benchmark/README.md

 server initiated messages and a simple []byte based API too.
 See https://github.com/glycerine/rpc25519 for full details.

-Even fully encrypted (see the last two benchmarks which use QUIC and TLSv1.3 respectively), the rpc25519 system is still lighter and faster than any other.
+Even fully encrypted with TLSv1.3 (see the last benchmark), the rpc25519 system is still lighter and faster than any other.

 On a 48 core linux box:
 ====================